sebastienrousseau/crypto-service/README.md

 ### Install using NPM or YARN

-To install the Crypto Service Tool, use either npm or yarn as follows:
+To install Crypto Service, use either npm or yarn as follows:

 - `npm i @sebastienrousseau/crypto-service`
 - `yarn add @sebastienrousseau/crypto-service`